Refloow/Steam-Card-Bot-PRO/README.md

 [![Language](https://img.shields.io/badge/language-JavaScript-yellow.svg)](https://en.wikipedia.org/wiki/JavaScript)
 [![Steam](https://img.shields.io/badge/steam-donate-yellow.svg)](https://steamcommunity.com/tradeoffer/new/?partner=392773011&token=CncehZti)

-# About

-Steam Card Bot PRO is free open source, fully automated Level Up Bot with all features and support + much more !

-- This project will receive constant updates and new features added !

-- Here is an announcements:
-1. Code isnt perfect rn it has some issues (*not critical errors*), i have some more work to do tomorrow il release some patches
-Hope you all having a great day !
-2. Tomorrow new detailed tutorial on seting the bot up will be added to this file.

 # Note:
 To everyone who plan to sell our project by stating that they coded it or that they sell edited version.
 Project is licensed under the MIT license